blues/imd-sensors/README.md

 Each data point contains a sensor name and a UUID key to the implementation.
-The sensor name is the name of the folder it originated from in this repository, and the UUID provides a link to the code fragment required to sample the sensor.
+The sensor name is the name of the folder it originated from in this repository, and the UUID provides a link to the function definition required to sample the sensor.

 ### `dependencies.json`